garimabhalla9/geeksforgeek-Clone/README.md

 # Features 🌟
 1)  Responsive Design: This clone is designed to be responsive and adapts to different screen sizes, making it accessible on various devices.
-2)Similar to the Original: The clone closely resembles the original GeeksforGeeks landing page, capturing the look and feel of the website.
+2) Similar to the Original: The clone closely resembles the original GeeksforGeeks landing page, capturing the look and feel of the website.

 # Demo 📺
 You can watch a video demonstration of this project to see it in action!